GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/2.1/en.md

 ## Added

-### Support passing the Schema Configuration to apply when invoking the Internal GraphQL Server
+### Support providing the Schema Configuration to apply when invoking the Internal GraphQL Server

 Gato GraphQL now supports providing the Schema Configuration to apply when executing a query via an internal GraphQL Server (i.e. directly within the PHP application, not via an endpoint).